Mathuran/MathuranSadagopanResume/InterviewQuestions.md

+## Scripted questions

-### Should I I still say i work for Amazon?
+### Should I still say I work for Amazon?
-Yes until your actually fired.
+Yes until you're actually fired.

 ### What is your expected Salary?
 I see myself as pretty early in my career so I'm open to what you can offer.
 I believe I have pretty valuable experience that I hope can benefit you too.
 I am more focused on long term growth right now and potentialy being part of something big in the future.